ECK0320/SnowballAssociates/content/_index.en.md

 ***

+If interested, you can see my brief bio [here](https://snowballassociates.com/profile).

-**\*** This blog is currently under construction 🚧 to build the webpage in the current new platform Hugo and to shortlist transferrable writings among 2,500+ postings. (*Built on 2025-07-20; last updated on 2025-07-30*)
+_**\*** This blog is currently under construction 🚧 to build the webpage in the current new platform Hugo and to shortlist transferrable writings among 2,500+ postings written since 2012. (*Built on 2025-07-20; last updated on 2025-08-13*)_